 Ryan Ermey: So if you get one of these things in the mail or if you have a pile of mail somewhere and you haven't received a check or a card that you're expecting, make sure that you open even the sketchy stuff because it may be in there.
 And if your card did get lost or stolen, or if you did cut it up and throw it in the trash, the good news is that there is a number or a website that you can call for support.
-That is 1-800-240-8100, or you can go to eipcard.com/support.
+That is 1-800-240-8100, or you can go to eipcard.com/support (opens in new tab).
 They should be able to help you out there.

 Ryan Ermey: Hopefully you didn't and you can just go ahead and either cash that out or spend it.
 But if you did lose it, not all is lost.
 It's not like one of my weekends at the track where you put your money on fire.
 You can indeed get it back.
 Coming up, Rocky Mengle breaks down what's likely to be included in the next round of stimulus legislation.
 Don't go anywhere.

 Ryan Ermey: We are back and we're here with Rocky Mengle.
-He is the senior tax settler at Kiplinger.com and has been working tirelessly, spearheading much of our coverage of COVID-19 and how it affects your finances.
+He is the senior tax editor at Kiplinger.com and has been working tirelessly, spearheading much of our coverage of COVID-19 and how it affects your finances.
 So Rocky, thank you so much for coming on.

 Rocky Mengle: You're welcome, you're welcome.